 The ranch qualifies for owner’s tags under Wyoming regulations for elk and deer.
 Big game hunting in the area is well known locally to be amongst the best areas in the State.
-Wind River Ranch is stocked with virtually every species of interest.
+Wood River Ranch is stocked with virtually every species of interest.
 Trophy quality elk, deer, moose, bears, wolves, and mountain lions are all present in season.
 With the combination of a rich riparian corridor, a good climate and lots of protection, it is easy to understand why Wood River is such an exceptional ranch for wildlife.

-The Wind River Ranch is blessed with about as full a complement of recreational amenities as one could wish for.
+The Wood River Ranch is blessed with about as full a complement of recreational amenities as one could wish for.
 Trails throughout the ranch provide wonderful foot or horseback access during the summer months as well as four wheeler and snowmobile access in season.
 Immediate access to literally millions of acres of public wilderness lands literally “out the back gate” makes this an unusual ranch as well.
 Certainly, having world class big game hunting and angling on the deeded lands is quite unusual as well.
 Rarely does one see both on the same ranch.

 The current managers of the ranch have developed an aggressive program to make the ranch self-sustaining.
 They run a diversified operation that includes guest ranching, hunting, fishing, hay production and summer grazing.
 They are building a trophy elk hunting business that is approaching world class.
 They also offer deer hunts, wolf hunts, lion hunts and they allow cow elk hunters on the property on a fee basis to control and fine-tune populations.
 They offer, as well, an exceptionally high-quality fly fishing experience to their guests.
 The agricultural operation currently runs about 450 yearlings during the grazing season and have had, not surprisingly, good results in putting strong gains on either owned or leased cattle.
 They also put up over 550 tons of hay on deeded and leased meadows, allowing them to take good advantage of their excellent water rights.